GaviniSravanthi/Drowsiness-and-Yawn-detection/README.md

 - Add logging system to record drowsiness/yawn events.

-- Deploy with a GUI dashboard for user-friendly monitoring.
+- Deploy with a GUI dashboard for user-friendly monitoring
 ---
-  ## 📥 Download Pre-trained Model
+### 📥 Download Pre-trained Model

 Due to file size limits, the `shape_predictor_68_face_landmarks.dat` file is not included in this repository.
 Please download it manually from the official Dlib website: